An exit strategy is a plan to leave an investment, ideally by selling it for more than the price at which it was purchased.

 Say your goal is to earn a 10% return on the 100 shares you purchased.
 Once you reach that 10% threshold you may decide to exit while the market is up and sell your shares at a profit.
 Or, you may set your maximum loss threshold at 5%.
 If the stock dips and hits that 5% mark, you could sell to head off further losses.

-You may also use time as your guide for making an exit.
+You may also use time as your guide for making an exit strategy for stocks.
 For instance, if you’re 30 years old now and favor a buy-and-hold strategy, you may plan to make your exit years down the line.
-On the other hand, if you’re interested in day trading and short-term gains, you may have a much shorter window in which to complete your exit strategy.
+On the other hand, if you’re interested in short-term gains, you may have a much shorter window in which to complete your exit strategy.

 Exit strategies can work for more than just stock investments.
 For instance, you may have invested in crowdfunding investments, such as real estate crowdfunding or peer-to-peer lending.
 Both types of investments typically have a set holding period that you can build into your exit plan.